Published: November 28, 2018 Updated: March 27, 2023 18 min read

 Spandex is the brand name of elastane (generic) stretch yarns.
 Spandex costs brands more than elastane.
 Where things get even more expensive is specialty stretch that is designed with high stretch and recovery in mind.
 These performance stretch fibers are what help your jeans to snap back into place when you move and stretch.
 Not sure if you have good stretch?
 Power stretch feels almost like an ace bandage or rubber band, it really snaps and pulls back when you stretch it.

-American Eagle - Lycra DualFX Technology
+AE - Lycra DualFX Technology

-Madewell - Elastane
+MADEWELL - Elastane

-Citizens - Spandex
+CITIZENS - Spandex

 The $100 Madewell option is saving costs by using the generic elastane fibers, while the more expensive $200 Citizens have opted for premium spandex.
 Makes sense so far, the Citizens are $100 more after all.